ishansharma495/salesanalysis/README.md

 </summary>
 </details>

-PART 3: CUSTOMER DATA AND RATINGS.
+PART 3: CUSTOMER DATA AND RATINGS

 Using the ‘COUNT’ function:

-•	Most common product was by gender.
+•	Most common product was by gender

 Using the ‘ROUND’ and ‘AVG’ functions:

-•	Average rating for each product line.
+•	Average rating for each product line

 <summary>
 <details>